Simple Opinion Dynamics for No-Regret Learning: Abstract

 \section{Abstract}

-We study a cooperative multi-agent bandit setting in the distributed \textit{GOSSIP} model: in every round, each of $n$ agents chooses an action from a common set, observes the action's corresponding reward, and subsequently exchanges information with a \textit{single} randomly chosen neighbor, which informs its policy in the next round.
-We introduce and analyze several families of fully-decentralized local algorithms in this setting under the constraint that each agent has only constant memory.
-We highlight a connection between the global evolution of such decentralized algorithms and a new class of \textit{``zero-sum'' multiplicative weights update} methods, and we develop a general framework for analyzing the population-level regret of these natural protocols.
-Using this framework, we derive sublinear regret bounds for both stationary and adversarial reward settings.
-Moreover, we show that these simple local algorithms can approximately optimize convex functions over the simplex, assuming that the reward distributions are generated from a stochastic gradient oracle.
+We study a cooperative multi-agent bandit setting in the distributed GOSSIP model: in every round, each of $n$ agents chooses an action from a common set, observes the action's corresponding reward, and subsequently exchanges information with \textit{a single} randomly chosen neighbor, which may inform its choice in the next round.
+We introduce and analyze families of memoryless and time-independent protocols for this setting, inspired by opinion dynamics that are well-studied for other algorithmic tasks in the GOSSIP model.

+For stationary reward settings, we prove for the first time that these simple protocols exhibit \textit{best-of-both-worlds} behavior, simultaneously obtaining \textit{constant} cumulative regret scaling like $R(T)/T = \widetilde O(1/T)$, and also reaching consensus on the highest-mean action within $\widetilde O(\sqrt{n})$ rounds.
+We obtain these results by showing a new connection between the global evolution of these decentralized protocols and a class of \textit{zero-sum multiplicative weights update} processes.
+Using this connection, we establish a general framework for analyzing the population-level regret and other properties of our protocols.
+Finally, we show our protocols are also surprisingly robust to adversarial rewards, and in this regime we obtain sublinear regret scaling like $R(T)/T = \widetilde O(1/\sqrt{T})$ as long as the number of rounds does not grow too fast as a function of $n$.